AgileRL/AgileRL/docs/multi_agent_training/index.rst

 creation, multi-agent replay buffers, evolutionary HPO, and the training loop automatically for PettingZoo environments.

+Below is an example manifest for training MADDPG on the simple-speaker-listener-v4 environment.

-.. collapse:: Example manifest: MADDPG on Simple Speaker Listener
+.. collapse:: maddpg.yaml

   .. code-block:: yaml